gem5bootcamp/2024/slides/02-Using-gem5/04-cores.md

 # processor = Little()
 ```

-Run with the following command
+Run with the following command.

 ```sh
 gem5 --outdir=big-proc cores-complex.py
 ```

-Make sure the out directory is set to **big-proc**
+Make sure the out directory is set to **big-proc**.

 ---

 ## Run with Little processor

-Keep the following file open:
+Keep the following file open.
 [materials/developing-gem5-models/04-cores/cores-complex.py](../../materials/developing-gem5-models/04-cores/cores-complex.py)

-Next, we will run matrix-multiply with our Little processor
+Next, we will run matrix-multiply with our Little processor.

 ```python
 # processor = big()